Xuanphu108/math-expression-recognition/README.md

 Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/ **Do later**

 ## Done

+more normalization to prevent overfitting **Helps a lot for msa, not as much for resnet**

 missing tanh in attention **Tanh improves msa by a lot, also helps with attention visualizations**